Close

 • Stiff neck, extreme headache, sore throat, abdominal pain, vomiting, or diarrhoea.

+This was all about what to do in case your child’s fever spikes at night.
 The emergence of night fever in babies is a cause of worry for sure and will keep parents up the entire night to help them through it.
 This vigilance will help your child through the problem and keep them safe for days to come as well.

 References/Resources:

-3. Fever in children: Overview; InformedHealth.org [Internet]; Institute for Quality and Efficiency in Health Care (IQWiG); NCBI; https://www.ncbi.nlm.nih.gov/books/NBK279455/; December 2013
+3. Fever in children: Overview; InformedHealth.org [Internet]; Institute for Quality and Efficiency in Health Care (IQWiG); National Library of Medicine; https://www.ncbi.nlm.nih.gov/books/NBK279455/; December 2013

 4. Sakakihara.
 Y; Children’s Fever at Night: When do I see a doctor?; Child Research Net; https://www.childresearch.net/projects/health/2016_04.html; September 2016

-5. Fever; Nationwide Children’s; https://www.nationwidechildrens.org/conditions/fever
+5. Fever; Nationwide Children’s Hospital; https://www.nationwidechildrens.org/conditions/fever

 6. High temperature (fever) in children; NHS; https://www.nhs.uk/conditions/fever-in-children/